 These are optional.
 They aren’t the specialties to experience in Dandeli.
-And they aren’t something you can’t find elsewhere.
-Whether you go for it or not, it’s fine either way.

-Your Dandeli trip is over, that would sum up your itinerary.
+That would sum up your itinerary.
 So two days and one night’s stay is perfect for a vacation in Dandeli.
 You’ll miss out on either the water activities or the rafting for anything less.
 And anything more than two days can get dull.